Mithraism: Comparable belief systems

 The cult of Mithras was part of the syncretic nature of ancient Roman religion.
 Almost all Mithraea contain statues dedicated to gods of other cults, and it is common to find inscriptions dedicated to Mithras in other sanctuaries, especially those of Jupiter Dolichenus.
 Mithraism was not an alternative to Rome's other traditional religions, but was one of many forms of religious practice, and many Mithraic initiates can also be found participating in the civic religion, and as initiates of other mystery cults.

 Christianity

 Early Christian apologists noted similarities between Mithraic and Christian rituals, but nonetheless took an extremely negative view of Mithraism: they interpreted Mithraic rituals as evil copies of Christian ones.
 For instance, Tertullian wrote that as a prelude to the Mithraic initiation ceremony, the initiate was given a ritual bath and at the end of the ceremony, received a mark on the forehead.
-He described these rites as a diabolical counterfeit of the baptism and chrismation of Christians.
+This mark on the forehead may have likely been the Latin letter, "M", which stood for the name of their messianic god-king Mithras.
+Tertullian also described these rites as a diabolical counterfeit of the baptism and chrismation of Christians.
 Justin Martyr contrasted Mithraic initiation communion with the Eucharist: